facebookresearch/labgraph/devices/webcam/readme.md

 ### Multi-media Support

-CV2 can be used to import a wide variety of media: videos, gifs, and image collections.
+CV2 can be used to import a wide variety of media including videos and gifs.
 We could create more stream types to support this.